Staff induction and development

 - Teachers have access to our strong and growing Professional Development Team (PDT).
 This is lead by Alyson Grindley, the Senior Deputy Headteacher who is in charge of ‘Teaching and Staff Development’.
 If you are a newly, recently, or overseas qualified teacher, this team will be instrumental in your long-term development to become an excellent teacher.
 If you are an experienced teacher this team will support you as you get to know what effective teaching looks like at St Mary’s.
 In all cases the team will support your long term development as identified through the NQT/Performance Appraisal process.

-Staff induction and development is always under review at St Mary’s.
+Staff induction and development is also always under review at St Mary’s.
 We take feedback from new staff about the effectiveness of their induction and whether there is anything that we can do to improve the programme.
 If you have received induction, please give your feedback to me so we can adapt our programmes.

 Get In Touch